serverlessro/sam_workshop_basic/Sam_workshop/sam_build_deploy.md

-# SAM BUILD AND DEPLOY
+# Sam build and deploy
 Now that we've created a SAM project, let's go ahead and deploy the app to the cloud.
 Firstly, we'll go ahead and deploy our app the old fashion way.
 That is, using the commands.
 - `sam build`